badcafe/rollup-plugin-inject-process-env/test/myApp/README.md

 * Advanced tests are run in the browser

 There is a second Rollup config for testing with plugins that would already define `process.env` somehow.

+And a third one for testing file exclusion.